Please see HR-700 for temporary enhanced leave policies to address COVID-19 situation effective 3/17/2020.

 - Employees who transfer out of a department lose departmental seniority unless the employee transfers back prior to expiration of the one-month qualifying period.

-- Employees who return to their former department during the qualifying period will be placed on a layoff leave of absence if their position is no longer available.
-Seniority in the former department is retained, but does not continue to accrue, for the period of the layoff leave of absence.
+- Employees who return to their former department during the qualifying period will be placed on a personal leave of absence if their position is no longer available.
+Seniority in the former department is retained, but does not continue to accrue, for the period of the leave of absence.

 Date Created: 09/26/1997